 Key Factors When Choosing a UPS Battery

-Types of UPS Batteries
+What Types of UPS Batteries Are Available?

 The two main types of UPS batteries available on the market are lead-acid batteries and lithium-ion batteries.
 Each type has its own advantages and disadvantages.
 Lead-acid batteries are generally more affordable, while lithium-ion batteries offer a longer lifespan and better performance.
-A full comparison can be found in this article: Lead-acid vs. Lithium UPS Batteries – Which One Is Better?
+A full comparison can be found in this article: Lead-acid vs. Lithium UPS Batteries: Which One Is Better?

 Verify that the battery voltage matches the UPS system requirements.
 Common configurations include 12V batteries or series connections such as 24V or 36V.
 Choosing the correct voltage is essential for system safety and proper operation.